MeshMosaic: Scaling Artist Mesh Generation via Local-to-Global Assembly

 As summarized in Tab.~\ref{tab:comp}, our proposed method consistently surpasses all baseline approaches across almost all datasets and evaluation metrics. \name not only excels in geometric accuracy but also demonstrates significant improvements in retaining intricate features and ensuring overall mesh quality.
 These comprehensive results underscore the effectiveness and robustness of our approach for high-fidelity mesh generation.

 Qualitative comparisons in Fig.~\ref{fig:comp} further illustrate that our method produces meshes with higher fidelity and finer detail.
 By contrast, MeshAnythingV2~\citep{chen2024meshanythingv2} and BPT~\citep{bpt} yield meshes of relatively lower quality and resolution, resulting in the loss of high-frequency details.
 TreeMeshGPT~\citep{lionar2025treemeshgpt} and DeepMesh~\citep{zhao2025deepmesh}, while capable of generating denser meshes, utilize global one-shot autoregressive mechanisms and consequently struggle to capture complex geometries, such as those evident in the first and last examples.
 In contrast, our approach leverages a local-to-global prior generation strategy, which not only ensures structural correctness but also enhances the representation of subtle features.
-Moreover, although datasets like ShapeNet~\citep{chang2015shapenet}, Thingi10k~\citep{zhou2016thingi10k}, and Objaverse~\citep{deitke2023objaverse} exhibit varying complexity, our method consistently outperforms competing methods across all of them.
+Moreover, although the three datasets exhibit varying complexity, our method consistently outperforms competing methods across all of them.

-We present a more compelling example in Fig.~\ref{fig:triangles}.
+We present a more compelling example in the warp figure.
 For a complex fighter jet model, our method successfully reconstructs intricate details using nearly 30K triangles whereas other approaches struggle with such highly complex shapes, typically yielding only a few hundred to a few thousand triangles.
 This noticeable gap demonstrates the superior detail recovery and scalability of our method with substantially higher triangle counts.